If you’re reading this, you’re likely struggling with cart abandonment.

 Similar to my earlier suggestion, you can offer free shipping on select orders that exceed a certain amount.
 Let me illustrate with another example.
 Say you’re offering free shipping on orders above $75.

-If a visitor’s cart items are worth more than $75, you could show them a campaign that informs and nudges them of such with a timely exit-intent popup:
+If a visitor’s cart items are worth more than $75, you could show them an exit-intent popup that informs and nudges them:

 And if their basket value is below $75?
 You could remind them that they’re missing out on free shipping.
 You could even recommend products they could add to their cart to qualify for free shipping: